Rafeul1997/ESPCar/README.md

-# ESP-CAR 🚗
+# ESPCar 🚗

-ESP-CAR is an ESP32-based Arduino library to control a robot car using:
+ESPCar is an ESP32-based Arduino library to control a robot car using:
 - 🔵 Bluetooth (Serial)
 - 🌐 WiFi (Web Control)